KeboHQ/wp-kebo-testimonials/README.md

 ## Description ##

-Hassle-free and user-friendly way to add a Twitter Feed to your website.
-We provide a custom Widget to help you display the Twitter Feed on your website, as well as direct access to the data for developers to use as they wish.
+This WordPress plugin adds the ability to add, manage and display Testimonials on your WordPress powered website.
+It is built with users and developers in mind, allowing a user to easily add the functionality to their website and allowing developers the ability to customise it to their needs.